-The following image shows the 3.5-inch hard drive and provides a visual representation of the installation procedure.
+The following image shows the hard-drive and provides a visual representation of the installation procedure.

 - 1. Align the hard-drive with the mounting points on the caddy and place the hard-drive onto it. - 2.
 Pull the tabs on the right side of the caddy until the hard-drive clicks into place.